You’re Not Leading Your Team.

 Decision Bottleneck

-Another leader was the bottleneck for every decision.
+Another leader had become the checkpoint for almost every decision.

-This is what happens when execution actually gets fixed.
+This is what happens when execution friction gets cleaned up.

 The Directness Leaders Rarely Get Internally

-Most leaders don’t get real feedback inside their organization.
+Most leaders do not get clean feedback inside their organization.

 They get filtered answers.